Maudeline Clervoix-Frank, ’19 │Military Spouse

 Growing up in Port-au-Prince, Haiti, she became deaf in her left ear at age 9 because of an untreated infection.
 At 14, a 7.0 magnitude earthquake devastated her country with 3 million people affected, including about 250,000 lives lost.
 Many of them were her close friends.

 Now on the cusp of turning 25, Maudeline is a study in unbridled joy.
-A McNair Scholar, she is a recent Fayetteville State University graduate and the wife of an Army sergeant stationed at Fort Bragg.
+A McNair Scholar, she is a recent Fayetteville State University graduate and the wife of an Army sergeant stationed at Fort Liberty.
 When she ambles into the FSU Psychology Department for a visit, she lights up a room.
 Xenia Lopez, an Administrative Specialist who encouraged Maudeline throughout her days at FSU, is thrilled.

 "One of the things that stands out about Maudeline is her friendliness," Lopez says.
 "She has that desire for learning.
 She's just an excellent student who wants to succeed."